 Remember the Convert to DATEM step must be performed with each new simulation, otherwise the previous file will be used for the statistical analysis.

 - When all the simulations have been completed, open the Setup Run / Grid Menu and rename the output file from hysplit2.00? to just hysplit2.
 The base name will then be passed through the GUI to the ensemble scripts, where the programs automatically search for the 3-digit suffix.
 Save the changes, run the Display / Ensemble / View Map to generate the probability files, then create the boxplot at Little Valley, NY (42.2N 78.8W).
-With only four members, it is not surprising that except for one time period, the concentration variations are larger than in the previous ensemble examples for this location.
+With only five members, once the concentrations are measurable, the variation between members becomes smaller, and the ensemble also captures the time persistence of the concentrations.
 A view of the member plot shows that simulation 002 (the ERA40) gave the highest concentrations.
+The highest measured concentration was around 1.3x10-9 g/m3.

 - Although there are a variety of possible metrics, the complete statistics for each of the simulations compared with the measured data can be extracted from the statA.txt file.
 The correlation coefficient and the rank (0-4) are shown below.
 The higher the rank, the better the overall performance.
 The rank consists of the sum of the normalized correlation, fractional bias, figure-of-merit, and Kolmogorov-Smirnov parameter.

-The results suggest that the best performance, with respect to the correlation, is when using the ECMWF meteorological data fields, but the simulation using the WRF data at 9 km resolution shows the highest rank.
-Now in most modeling situations, we usually don't know the correct answer.
+The results suggest that the best performance is when using one of the WRF meteorological data fields.
+In most modeling situations, we usually don't know the correct answer.
 One approach is to use the ensemble mean concentration for the simulation.
 This field has already been computed in the View Map step.

 - Open the Concentration / Setup Run / Grid menu and change the base name from hysplit2 to cmean.
-Then open the Utility / Convert to DATEM menu and run the statistical analysis for the ensemble mean, which shows a correlation of 0.80 and a rank of 3.26, a better performance than any of the other ensemble members.
+Then open the Utility / Convert to / DATEM menu and run the statistical analysis for the ensemble mean, which shows a correlation of 0.83 and a rank of 3.19, a similar performance to the better ensemble members.
 A similar, but more qualitative comparison, can be made for the scatter plots, with the ensemble mean plot also showing excellent results.